kaihendry/sam-cloudtrail-ec2/README.md

 # Maintenance consideration

-Cloudtrail bucket isn't used, so think about putting expiration on the objects.
+Cloudtrail bucket isn't used by this function, so consider putting an expiration on the objects.

-Similarly **CloudTrail/DefaultLogGroup** can get large, put a retention policy on.
+Similarly **CloudTrail/DefaultLogGroup** can get large, put a retention policy on it.

-# TODO

-Maybe implement the other events: <https://aws.amazon.com/premiumsupport/knowledge-center/cloudtrail-search-api-calls/>